Countless children in schools are floundering and becoming discouraged. They need what you and Montessori self-learning environments can supply.

 Registration is now open for the AIMS annual conference.
 Click here to visit their website for more information.

-Early Childhood Institutes are held at Hilton Garden Inn, 1818 Maple Avenue, Evanston IL.
-60201
+Early Childhood Institutes are held at Hyatt House, 1515 Chicago Avenue, Evanston, IL.
+60201 (discounts rooms are available for MMTTC)

 Elementary I and Elementary I-II Institutes are held at Riverwoods Montessori School, 3140 Riverwoods Road, Riverwoods IL.
 60015